precisely/gene-panel-curation/genes/GRIK3.md

  # What are some common mutations of GRIK3?

-There are 3 well known variants in GRIK3: [T928G](https://www.ncbi.nlm.nih.gov/gene?Db=gene&Cmd=ShowDetailView&TermToSearch=2899) [(Ser310Ala)](https://www.ncbi.nlm.nih.gov/pubmed/11986986) [polymorphism](https://www.ncbi.nlm.nih.gov/pubmed/25054019?dopt=Abstract), [C36983994T](https://www.ncbi.nlm.nih.gov/pubmed/27835969), and [A7783504C](https://www.ncbi.nlm.nih.gov/pubmed/26859813).
+There are 3 well known variants in GRIK3: [T928G](https://www.ncbi.nlm.nih.gov/gene?Db=gene&Cmd=ShowDetailView&TermToSearch=2899) [(Ser310Ala)](https://www.ncbi.nlm.nih.gov/pubmed/11986986) [polymorphism](https://www.ncbi.nlm.nih.gov/pubmed/25054019?dopt=Abstract), C36983994T, and A7783504C.

   <Variant hgvs="NC000001_1.11:g.2222T>G" name="T928G">

-    This variant is a change at a specific point in the GRIK3 gene from thymine (T) to guanine (G) resulting in incorrect protein formation.
+    This variant is a change at a specific point in the GRIK3 gene from thymine (T) to guanine (G) resulting in incorrect protein function.
 This substitution of a single nucleotide is known as a missense variant.

 </Variant>

   <Variant hgvs="NC_000001.11:g.36983994C>T" name="C36983994T">

-    This variant is a change at a specific point in the C36983994T gene from cytosine (C) to thymine (T) resulting in incorrect protein formation.
+    This variant is a change at a specific point in the GRIK3 gene from cytosine (C) to thymine (T) resulting in incorrect protein function.
 This substitution of a single nucleotide is known as a missense variant.

 </Variant>

   <Variant hgvs="NC_000002.11:g.7783504A>C" name="A7783504C">

-    This variant is a change at a specific point in the A7783504C gene from adenine (A) to cytosine (C) resulting in incorrect protein formation.
+    This variant is a change at a specific point in the GRIK3 gene from adenine (A) to cytosine (C) resulting in incorrect protein function.
 This substitution of a single nucleotide is known as a missense variant.

 </Variant>

   <Genotype hgvs="NC000001_1.11:g.[2222T>G];[2222=]" name="T928G">